UNCG-DAISY/psi-collect/paper/paper.md

 developed `psi-collect`, a python module for downloading the NOAA ERI images via a command line interface.

-The key functionality of `psi-collect` is it allows users to download specific tar and zip files based on storm name, date of image acquisition, image type (JPEG, TIFF).
+The key functionality of `psi-collect` is it allows users to download specific tar and zip files based on storm name, date of image acquisition (day, month, and/or year), image type (JPEG, TIFF).
+Using regular expressions, any subset of images can be selected or filtered for to download reliably.
+Images are downloaded in full with automatic resumption of downloads in the event that a download is either interrupted or aborted prematurely.
+Each archive is also checked for integrity of contents upon download completion in order to ensure that data is accurate and in-tact as provided by NOAA.

 The module also functions as a tool for managing a user’s library of images — users can quickly understand which storms they have downloaded.
 A cataloging tool is also supplied, which allows users to build CSV files that display key information for each image such as image name, acquisition data, file size, and latitude and longitude for each corner of image (extracted from the associated `.geom` file).
 This catalog can be used for statistical and spatial analysis.

 # Statement of Need